-Leavenworth National Fish Hatchery, located along beautiful Icicle Creek, is a spectacular location to picnic, observe wildlife, learn about the salmon life cycle, and enjoy a nature walk.
-Our visitor center is open when staffing is available.
+Leavenworth National Fish Hatchery, located along beautiful Icicle Creek, is a spectacular location to picnic, observe wildlife, learn about the salmon life cycle, and enjoy a nature walk year-round.
 We host a variety of outdoor recreational activities throughout the year.
 Cascade Discovery School is located here.
 Activities include hatchery tours, Wenatchee River Salmon Festival, other special events, horseback rides, winter snowshoe tours, cross country skiing, fish viewing, and outdoor summer theater.

 For information about educational programs, visit our Get Involved page.